Renee Vaughan

 5. For over a dozen years, I worked with seniors in long-term-care, many with dementia, for the past decade.
 It's was a lot of hugs and non-sequitur conversations.

 6. I never corrected Bob Dylan's mom when she called me "Rachel" for five years.
-Instead, I made a "Rachel" nametag to wear when I saw her walk in to the restaurant.
+Instead, I made a "Rachel" nametag to wear when I saw her walk in to the country club.

 7. I played for the King and Queen of Sweden, but my most consistent and attentive audience is my dog, Little Miss Lady Punkin' Donuts.

 8. I've done a lot of historical research on the waged and unwaged work of women in Minnesota.
-You can check it out here.
+You can check it out the rough sketch here.
 MN Women and Work

 Picture